Some links to products and partners on this website will earn an affiliate commission.

 Elite status fast-tracks are a great way to get valuable status with hotel chains without having to meet the sometimes exhausting stay requirements otherwise required.

-To fast track to Hilton Gold, you can sign up via the “valued partner” link here.
-You will be enrolled in a Hilton HHonors Gold Status fast-track scheme, which will grant you Gold status if you make four stays at a Hilton hotel within 90 days of signing up for this offer.
+Via this link for example, you will be enrolled in a Hilton HHonors Gold Status fast-track scheme, which will grant you Gold status if you make four stays at a Hilton hotel within 90 days of signing up for this offer.

 The benefits of Gold status are substantial, including all the silver benefits above (except for a 25% rather than 15% points bonus), plus: